Skip to content

 However, if you’re thinking of moving a landline number to a traditional cell carrier, the specific logistics depend on the provider in question.
 Carrier service must be provided in the area, and your account must generally be in good standing before the porting can begin.

-The vast majority of landline accounts take more than 24 hours to begin processing.
+The vast majority of porting from landline accounts take more than 24 hours to begin processing.
 In addition, landline numbers may become disconnected as the porting process continues, which means you may be without service for a certain amount of time.
 For this reason, it’s important to avoid porting delays if at all possible.

 Be sure to pay off any early termination fees or backlogged payments to speed up the porting process.
 For additional peace of mind, call your provider and ask about any holds that may be on your account.